 Similarly, if an index fund is designed based on an index that tracks the 100 largest market-cap companies, then the index fund would, ideally, buy into the same 100 stocks with the same weightings that exactly mirror the index.

 As companies enter or leave the index, grow or shrink in market capitalization, the index fund manager will have to rebalance the portfolio accordingly to maintain the resemblance.

 For that reason, the performance of an index fund should closely match the index itself.

-Is Index Fund The Same As Mutual Fund or ETF?
+Are Index Funds The Same As Mutual Funds or ETFs?

 No, this is not a case of po-tae-to, po-tah-to.

 Although most people have the general perception that mutual funds as actively-managed investments by high profile fund managers and all ETFs are exclusively passive investments, it’s inaccurate, to say the least.

 While many popular mutual funds are indeed actively managed by fund managers and financial analysts, there are plenty of passively managed mutual funds that track a market index, which would fit into the category of an index fund.

 Albeit uncommon, actively-managed ETFs exist too.
 They invest in stocks that do not belong in the market index to try and beat the market benchmark so we can’t just assume that all ETFs are index funds.

 An index fund is not a mutual fund, nor an ETF.